crazyquark/pysortinghat/README.md

 For the record, only movie processing works now, the rest is WIP(TV shows for example).
 Uses Python3, because, you know, it's the Future(and terminators roam the planet).

+I use it on my Raspberry Pi and Banana Pi to organize my shared media library.

 Requirements
 ------------
 Python 3.2+ and: